• Skip to primary navigation

 The NordicTrack 1750 might not be the highest-inclining treadmill, but with everything it has to offer, including the 12% incline and -3% decline, this is a treadmill we recommend to most people.
 It’s also a popular treadmill at NordicTrack.

 We recommend the 1750 because it folds up to save space, yet it is high-powered to handle marathon training and households with multiple users.
 The speed goes up to 12 mph, which is a quiet treadmill; that’s why we recommend it for most homes.
-The incline and decline are so quiet we often have to look down at the deck to check that the grade is adjusting.
+The incline and decline are so quiet that we often have to look down at the deck to check that the grade is adjusting.

 One of our favorite aspects of the 1750 is the soft deck cushioning.
 It feels springy without feeling overly bouncy.
 So, whether you’re training at an incline or on a flat grade, your legs will feel comfortable and well-supported.